 While everyone loves a fast answer to their problems, the truth is that your addiction took time to develop.
-By the time that you realize that you are in trouble, you have developed a physical and mental dependency upon the drug that makes it hard to just stop using it.
+By the time that you realize that you are in trouble, you already have a physical and mental substance dependency.
+This dependence makes it hard to stop using drugs or alcohol.

-Fortunately, there is a process that you go through to end your addiction that helps you finally be drug-free for good.
-In fact, going slowly through each step is the best way to give your mind and body enough time to gain strength so that you are able to fight cravings as they come.
+Fortunately, there is a process that can help you end your addiction and finally become drug-free for good.
+Going slowly through each step is the best way to give your mind and body enough time to gain strength.
+This will allow you to fight cravings as they come.

 Start Recovery Off Right With Medical Detox

 For most people, the first several days are the hardest part of ending addiction.
 During this time, withdrawal symptoms are at their most reliable, and professional assistance helps you avoid giving in to cravings to stop them.